o2346/auditor/tag-policies/tpnt/README.md

 ### Generator

-* Obtain credentials of your Organizations Mater account.
+* Obtain credentials of your Organizations Master account.
 * Obtain NAME_OF_BUCKET1 that would be provided as output from cloudformation in Transmitter's deployment.

 ```bash